pburtchaell/redux-promise-middleware/docs/guides/chaining-actions.md

 First, note this behavior uses thunks.
 You will need to include [Redux Thunk](https://github.com/gaearon/redux-thunk) in your middleware stack.

+Redux Thunk allows you to return a function instead of an action(object).
+Redux Thunk will automatically pass dispatch(and some more params) to this function and then call it<br>
+Note! even thought using Redux Thunk you are not obligated to return the inner dispatch, With redux-promise-middleware you must.
+The reason is that redux-promise-middleware actually returns the promise inside payload.
+That is very useful for chaining and testing

 ```js
 const foo = () => {
   return dispatch => {